Raymay3/IDX-Exchange/README.md

 - The Decision Tree model substantially improved prediction accuracy over the Linear Regression baseline.
 - The Random Forest model achieved the strongest overall performance across all evaluation metrics.
 - Prediction scatter plots showed the Random Forest produced predictions that most closely followed the ideal one-to-one relationship.
-- Feature importance analysis identified bathrooms, geographic location, living area, and year built as the most influential predictors of California home sale prices.
+- Feature importance analysis identified bathrooms, geographic location, living area, and property age as the most influential predictors of California home sale prices.
-- Random Forest achieved the highest R² (0.4462) while also producing the lowest MAE, RMSE, MAPE, and MdAPE among the models evaluated.
+- Random Forest achieved the highest R² (0.8696) while also producing the lowest MAE, RMSE, MAPE, and MdAPE among the models evaluated.

+### Week 6

+* Engineered four additional predictive property features.
+* Added school district information through a spatial join using California school district boundaries.
+* Retrained all machine learning models using the updated feature set.
+* Compared model performance before and after feature engineering.
+* Documented improvements in predictive accuracy across all models.

+## Week 6 Highlights

+Week 6 demonstrated that feature engineering substantially improved model performance.

+- PropertyAge replaced YearBuilt as a more meaningful representation of home age.
+- School district information provided more detailed geographic context than county alone.
+- All three machine learning models improved after incorporating the engineered features.
+- Linear Regression experienced the largest performance improvement.
+- Random Forest remained the strongest overall model, achieving an R² of **0.8696**, MAE of **$183,336**, and RMSE of **$356,476**.

 ---